 Homeworking and its pitfalls

-Although working closer to home helps business people improve their schedule and see more of their families, they would clearly rather not work within the home, and report that working remotely is ideal to help them be closer to client meetings.
+Although working closer to home helps business people improve their schedule and see more of their families, they clearly would rather not work within the home and report that working remotely is ideal to help them be closer to client meetings.

 The importance of technology

 One of the main enablers of flexible working is of course technology.
 A number of apps allow workers to remain connected and productive at all times from laptops, tablet computers and smartphones.
 Similarly, business people are making more and more use of solutions that let them access files and desktops remotely through Cloud applications.